Geeksltd/Olive/docs/Api/ApiClient.md

 ASP.NET Web Apis are based on the standard HTTP protocol, which means any http client from any technology can use them.

 ## .NET based client app
-To consume a Web Api in a .NET clietn app you can use the *HttpClient* class provided by the .NET framework.
+To consume a Web Api in a .NET client app you can use the *HttpClient* class provided by the .NET framework.

 HttpClient provides a basic set of methods for sending HTTP requests to any URL, and receiving the responses.
 You can see [examples here](https://docs.microsoft.com/en-us/aspnet/web-api/overview/advanced/calling-a-web-api-from-a-net-client) to learn how to use HttpClient.